mbaze/bzpack/README.md

 ### E1ZX

 E1ZX is an optimized variant of E1, specifically designed for the Sinclair ZX Spectrum.
-While the stream length remains unchanged, certain values are stored as their complements, simplifying decompressor initialization and further reducing code size.
+While the stream length remains unchanged, certain values are stored as their complements, simplifying decoder initialization and further reducing code size.
 This format is primarily intended for 512-byte and 1024-byte intros.

 Supported options:

 * Offset increment (1..256 instead of 1..255).

+### BX0

+BX0 is a variant of Einar Saukas' popular [ZX0](https://github.com/einar-saukas/ZX0) with additional size optimizations.
+The format disallows consecutive literals, and this implicit constraint frees up one bit of information, allowing a distinction between a regular match and a "repeat match" that uses the most recent offset.
+Blocks are encoded as follows:

+* `1`, `Elias(N)` – If following a match, copy the next `N` bytes to the output.
+If following a literal, copy `N` bytes from the most recent offset.
+The flag bit for the very first literal is not stored in the stream.
+* `0`, `Elias(O)`, `ooooooo`, `Elias(N)` – Copy `N + 1` bytes from an offset of `(O << 7) | ooooooo`.
+The leading flag bit of
+`Elias(N)` is stored as the least significant bit of the byte containing `ooooooo`.
+An offset of 16384 or greater indicates the end of the stream.

+The format employs an experimental exhaustive parser that achieves a globally optimal encoding, but compression may take even several minutes for blocks of 4 KiB or higher.

+Supported options:

+* Offset increment (1..16384 instead of 1..16383).
+* End-of-stream marker.

 ### BX2

-BX2 is a slight modification of Einar Saukas' [ZX2](https://github.com/einar-saukas/ZX2) that allows for a more efficient decoder.
-The format disallows consecutive literals and this implicit constraint frees up one bit of information, allowing a distinction between a regular match and a 'repeat match' that reuses the most recent offset.
+BX2 is a modification of [ZX2](https://github.com/einar-saukas/ZX2) that allows for a more compact decoder.
+It is essentially a lightweight BX0 variant with raw offset encoding.
 Blocks are encoded as follows:

-* `E1`, `1` – If following a match, copy the next `E1` bytes to the output.
-If following a literal, copy `E1` bytes from the most recent offset.
+* `Elias(N)`, `1` – If following a match, copy the next `N` bytes to the output.
+If following a literal, copy `N` bytes from the most recent offset.
-* `E1`, `0`, `ffffffff` – Copy `E1 + 1` bytes from an offset of `ffffffff`, relative to the current output position.
+* `Elias(N)`, `0`, `oooooooo` – Copy `N + 1` bytes from an offset of `oooooooo`, relative to the current output position.
 An offset of 0 indicates the end of the stream.

-The format employs an experimental exhaustive parser that, in theory, achieves a globally optimal encoding.
-However, compression may take even several minutes for blocks of 8 KiB or higher.

-### UE2

-The UE2 format encodes literals on a per-byte basis, using 1-bit flag for each byte.
-If the flag is not set, it indicates a match of length `E2` combined with plain 8-bit offset.

-* `1`, `bbbbbbbb` – Copy byte `bbbbbbbb` to the output.
-* `0`, `E2`, `ffffffff` – Copy `E2` bytes from an offset of `ffffffff`, relative to the current output position.
-* `E2` > 255 - End of stream.

-This format tends to be hit-or-miss.
-It usually outperforms LZ but falls short compared to other formats.
-However, it can still be useful for data blocks where it happens to be a good fit.
+Like BX0, the format uses a slower, globally optimal exhaustive parser.

 Supported options: